dmitrymitenkoff/github-user-search-app/README.md

 ### What I learned

 1. Switching between light and dark modes.
-   I learned how to set dark and light themese automatically as per user's OS settings.
-I also implemented the ability for users to manually toggle between the themes and save to local storage the preferred one.
+   I learned how to set dark and light themese automatically as per the user's OS settings.
+I also implemented the ability for users to toggle between the themes and save to local storage a preferred theme.
 The process wasn't straightforward and involved a number of steps both in CSS and JavaScript.

 i.
 I created a theme-style Sass partial into which I saved all the root variables (using CSS Custom Properties).
-The root styles are on the html element directly.
+The root styles apply to the html element directly.
 I also set the "--color-mode" variable to "light" as a default theme.
 This value is then used in the JS theme switcher file: it tells the JavaScript what the user's theme preference is:

 ```css
 :root {